tyjyang/notes-cms-pnr/README.md

 This is a repo of markdown notes, that can be directly viewed on GitHub by simply clicking on them.
-They are collected from discussions with folks in the PNR team, and are not meant to be used as official documentation.
+They are collected from informal discussions among members of the PNR team, and are not meant to be used as official documentation.
+USE AT YOUR OWN DISCRETION.
-Plans, however, exist to eventually convert them to polished, reviewed twiki pages as official documentation.
 The official twiki page for the PNR team is [here](https://twiki.cern.ch/twiki/bin/view/CMS/CompOpsProductionReprocessing) (CMS credentials required to view).

 # How to contribute
 You only need to know basic markdown and git to be able to properly contribute to this repo.